housecanary/terraform-provider-m3ter/docs/resources/plan_template.md

 - `bill_frequency_interval` (Number) How often bills are issued.
 For example, if billFrequency is Monthly and billFrequencyInterval is 3, bills are issued every three months.
 - `code` (String) A unique, short code reference for the PlanTemplate.
 This code should not contain control characters or spaces.
+- `custom_fields` (Dynamic) User defined fields enabling you to attach custom data.
+The value for a custom field can be either a string or a number.
 - `minimum_spend` (Number) The Product minimum spend amount per billing cycle for end customer Accounts on a pricing Plan based on the PlanTemplate.
 This must be a non-negative number.
 - `minimum_spend_bill_in_advance` (Boolean) A boolean that determines when the minimum spend is billed.
 - `minimum_spend_description` (String) Minimum spend description (displayed on the bill line item).